Chelsea District Library COVID-19 Resource Page

 Beginning Monday, October 26, curbside pickup tables will be located in the library lobby.
 Hours are Monday–Friday, 10am–6pm, and Saturdays from 10am–5pm.
 Items can be put on hold through the online card catalog or by calling a reference librarian at 734-475-8732 x.219.
 Patrons will be notified when their holds are ready and can call 734-475-8732 x.200 or email firstname.lastname@example.org to schedule a time to pick them up.
 Click here for more details!

 - Lyndon Township Hall

-Additionally, Chelsea School District is providing outdoor Wi-Fi at select locations for use by staff and students.
+Additionally, Chelsea School District is providing outdoor Wi-Fi at select locations.

-Are you safe at home without a library card to access thousands of digital books, movies, music, and more?
-CDL is proud to announce online library card applications during the library closure!
+Are you missing the most valuable card in your wallet?
+A library card grants access to thousands of digital books, movies, music, and more?
+CDL is proud to provide online library card applications during the building closure!
 Click here to apply today!
+Please note: card is valid for 90 days.
+When the library reopens, patrons must come in to sign application.
 Questions?
 Email email@example.com for help!
-Please note: card is valid for 90 days.
-When the library reopens, patrons must come in to sign application.

 During this time of social distancing, how are you staying busy?
 What are your passions?
 Art?
 Movies?
 Music?
 CDL Adult librarians have been hard at work to provide ideas to keep us all engaged!
 Check out this link with both library and non-library activities!

 Are you looking for curriculum support as you enter a new kind of school year?
 Scholastic Teachables has you covered with downloadable and printable lessons, practice pages, and mini-books for kids from Pre-K through middle school.
 All you need is a library card number to get started!